 Every bride wants to make a memorable grand entrance, but few know the impact of a beautiful grand exit!
 Today we’re talking about one of our favorite wedding send-offs: the ribbon wand exit.
 But first, did you know that some wedding venues are skipping the traditional wedding ceremony toss (i.e rice, petals, confetti, lavender, etc.) at ceremonies?
 This is because 1) they can create a hazard and 2) anything you toss will create a big mess.
 Venues were beginning to realize that couples exited the ceremony while guests happily threw confetti / glitter / lavender / rice / streamers / silly string at them.
 Then everyone went on their merry way to the reception.
 No one was cleaning it up, so some venues now prohibit it altogether.
 But that doesn’t mean you can’t do something totally memorable for your grand exit, and that’s where ribbon wands come in!
-Read on about this fun idea including where to buy ribbon wands for weddings from The Divinity Braid.
+Read on about this fun idea including where to buy ribbon wands for weddings from Lukin For Love.
 Enjoy!

 Ribbon Wand Exit

 To make your ribbon send off as memorable as possible, here are a few easy tips to follow.

 Have your ribbon wands ready.